-The tables/graphs below show a simple comparison of average salmon and trout densities for the temporal site (downstream Tal y Llyn) on the Dysynni catchment since 2012.
-Surveys were not carried out in 2012, 2016, and 2017 due to consistently high flows throughout the summer.
+The tables/graphs below show a simple comparison of average salmon and trout densities for the temporal sites on the Dysynni catchment since 2015.
+Surveys were not carried out in 2016, 2017, 2023 or 2024 due to consistently high flows throughout the summer, covid restrictions halted surveys in 2020.
+Site 34 is a relatively new annual site and has only been surveyed in 2013, 2018 and 2022.
 NA stands for not applicable.